 For shared ownership customers, you can't formally apply to extend your lease through this statutory route, but we still offer an informal lease extension service.

-In order to be eligible for a lease extension you must be the long-leaseholder and hold a lease:
+To be eligible for a lease extension, you must be the long-leaseholder and hold a lease:

 - with a term of 21 years or more

 - granted under the Social HomeBuy scheme with 100% ownership

 - granted under the Right to Buy or Right to Acquire

 To progress formally as an outright leaseholder, you must have held your lease for at least two years.

 Formal vs informal lease extensions

 As an outright leaseholder, you have two options to extend your lease:

 - Option 1: proceed formally in accordance with the procedure laid down in the Leasehold Reform, Housing & Urban Development Act 1993